15 Facts You Didn't Know About Survivor

 The Queen Stays Queen

-"Russell keeping me around, because I'll never get a single vote, but I don't know about that!" -- Sandra Diaz-Twine, winner of Survivor: Heroes vs. Villians and Survivor: Pearl Islands.
+"Russell is keeping me around, because I'll never get a single vote, but I don't know about that!" -- Sandra Diaz-Twine, winner of Survivor: Heroes vs. Villians and Survivor: Pearl Islands.

 9. The Car Curse

 In many seasons of the show a car has been given away as a prize sometime during the season.
 No Survivor who has ever won the car has gone on to win the game.
 Thus this prize has become known as the “car curse.”